-My latest pandemic trip to the U.S. began in July 2021 and, due to Hong Kong's quarantine changes, lasted for 3 months.
+My second pandemic trip to the U.S. began in July 2021 and, due to Hong Kong's quarantine changes, lasted for 3 months.
 During this time, I visited family and friends in Florida, Washington, DC, Maryland, Pennsylvania, and Los Angeles, California.
 When it was finally time to return to Hong Kong on October 1st, Jeremy and I quarantined for 21 days at the luxurious Kerry Hotel.

 Exploring & Hiking Hong Kong

 Since we spent three years almost entirely in Hong Kong, we've explored more off-the-beaten places in Hong Kong than we might have if we were still traveling as often as we did previously.